ComputationalRadiationPhysics/isaac/INSTALL.md

   be used.
 It should be possible to build gStreamer yourself, but it is strongly adviced - even from the gStreamer team themself - to use the prebuilt version of your distribution.
 The HML5 Client can show streams of a server without gStreamer.
+If gStreamer is not found, it is deactivated by default.
   * _Debian/Ubuntu_:
     * `sudo apt-get install libgstreamer1.0-dev libgstreamer-plugins-base0.10-dev libgstreamer-plugins-good1.0-dev libgstreamer-plugins-bad1.0-dev`